Monthly weather averages & travel planning

 Updated: March 2026

 March is a fair time to visit Taipei (4/10).
-Average highs of 21°C and 6 sunshine hours daily make conditions workable, though not exceptional.
+With 7 daily sunshine hours and only 14 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 7th sunniest of the year in Taipei.
 March suits travellers visiting for indoor culture, food, and architecture rather than outdoor activities.
 Pack accordingly for 14 potential rain days.
 April offers a similar profile at lower hotel rates if dates are flexible.
 The main practical note: Taipei's popular sites are busiest between 10am and 3pm regardless of season.
 Arriving at opening time or after 4pm makes a significant difference to the experience.
 Planning tips: most accommodation categories have availability, and last-minute deals are common.
 The quieter streets and shorter queues can make this a genuinely enjoyable time to visit for the right type of traveller.
 Budget-conscious visitors will find the best value of the year in this period.

 21°C